-A young couple move into a new apartment, only to be surrounded by peculiar neighbors and occurrences.
-When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins controlling her life.
+A young couple move into an apartment, only to be surrounded by peculiar neighbors and occurrences.
+When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins to control her life.

 [Short Version only] A message from the producers thanks "The Lord Summerisle and the people of his island" for co-operating in the making of the film.
 This is despite both the lord and the island being totally fictitious.
 See more »

 60 of 75 people found this review helpful.